 “Was that in the data?”
 Staumpitz asked.

-"Yes, but I didnt start the AIs working on that part of it until the Exec got stranded over there."
+“Yes, but I didn’t start the AIs working on that part until the Exec got stranded over there.”

 Staumpitz flipped a switch.
-"Okay, Dawn, we were just discussing the options the Woogie sent over to us."
+“Okay, Dawn, we were just discussing the options the Woogie sent us.”

 “That comes with having an active imagination, Skipper.”